UQatKIT/Eikonax/docs/index.md

 pip install eikonax
 ```

-For **development**, we recommend using the great [uv](https://docs.astral.sh/uv/) project management tool, for which Eikonax provides a universal lock file.
+For development, we recommend using the great [uv](https://docs.astral.sh/uv/) project management tool, for which Eikonax provides a universal lock file.
 To set up a reproducible environment, run
 ```bash
 uv sync
 ```